 Ingredients for the Peanut Caramel Fudge:

-You can use the full fat one (the thick part on top), or one that’s lower in fat.
-Just keep in mind that if it’s the one lower in fat – you will get a fudge that will get soft quicker at room temperature.
+You can use the full-fat one (the thick part on top), or one that’s lower in fat.
+Just keep in mind that if it’s the one lower in fat – you will get a fudge that will get soft quickly at room temperature.

-We will add the syrup and sugar to the milk, and we will create something similar to coconut condensed milk.
-Even though the milk will stay rather liquidy, you will be able to see the difference once it cools down.
+We will add syrup and sugar to the milk, and we will create something similar to coconut condensed milk.
+Even though the milk will stay rather liquid, you will be able to see the difference once it cools down.

-You can do this recipe with other nut or seed butter – you can use tahini, sunflower seed butter, cashew butter, etc. It might work with coconut oil, too, but I haven’t tried.
-Keep in mind that the final result might end up different.
+You can do this recipe with other nuts or seed butter – you can use tahini, sunflower seed butter, cashew butter, etc. Keep in mind that the final result might end up differently.

-To make the recipe healthy and low fat, I added a scoop of the Misfits salted caramel protein powder.
+I added a scoop of the Misfits salted caramel protein powder for some additional protein.

 I wanted to make the fudge more peanuty, so I added peanut flour, which will thicken the mixture and enhance the peanut flavor while adding extra protein!

 - 200 ml of canned coconut milk (or 200g of the thick top part of coconut milk can)